 - 5.1) Review and recommend revisions to the evaluation manual, forms and procedures as deemed necessary. - 5.2) Every three years or otherwise, as deemed necessary, review the rating of a sampling of jobs by the Committee for the purpose of ensuring that relativity is being maintained.

-IN WITNESS WHEREOF the parties hereto, by their authorized representatives, have affixed their signatures hereto on this day of , 2020.
+IN WITNESS WHEREOF the parties hereto, by their authorized representatives, have affixe their signatures hereto on this day of December, 2023

+ON BEHALF OF:

+CANADIAN UNION OF PUBLIC EMPLOYEES LOCAL 523

+Tammy Carter

+President

+Kyle Clark

+Secretary Treasurer